Mike Shea (snowboarder)

 Mike Shea (born March 31, 1983) is a retired American para-snowboarder.
 He won a silver medal at the 2014 Winter Paralympics in the inaugural Snowboard cross event.
 At the World Para Snowboard Championships in the LL2 division, Shea won gold in the 2015 banked slalom event and bronze in the 2017 snowboard cross event.
 In 2014 and 2015, Shea was nominated for the Best Male Athlete with a Disability ESPY Award.
 Shea retired from snowboarding in 2020.

 Early life

 Shea was born on March 31, 1983, in Van Nuys, California to parents Michael and Cynthia Shea.
-Shortly after he was born, his family moved to Castaic, California where he graduated from Valencia High School.
+Shortly after he was born, his family moved to Castaic, California where he attended Valencia High School for a little over a year and eventually graduated from Bowman High School.
 In September 2002, Shea was wakeboarding on Castaic Lake when the ski rope wrapped around his ankle and severed his leg below his knee.
 At the time, he was growing addicted to alcohol and painkillers which worsened following his accident.
 He eventually entered into rehab in 2007 and followed their 12-step program for being sober.